RobertoBubalo/fuzzy-waddle/README.md

     - e2e tests
     - code coverage
     - formatter and linter
-    - on load recommendations and rules
+    - on clone recommendations and rules

 2. UI
     - initial asset choice and input (with mock data)